-The checklist below is intended to guide software developers through the steps from initial engagement through to delivery of an SBR compliant product to the marketplace.
-These steps are illustrative only, as each software developer should adopt their own variations to suit their specific needs.
-The SBR program aims to provide tools or services to facilitate each step.
+The checklist in the table below is to guide digital service providers (DSPs) through the steps from initial engagement to delivery of an SBR-compliant product to the marketplace.
+These steps are illustrative only - each DSP should adopt their own variations to suit specific needs.

 Prepare a high level solution blueprint for implementing SBR within your product.

-Define key features and identify which government SDK components can be re‑used:
+Define key features and identify which government SDK components can be re‑used, such as:

 The SBR SDK Guide will advise you how to access

 The SBR taxonomy will provide you with form structure and validation rules.